 The purpose of this Community Wildfire Protection Plan (CWPP) is to provide a tool for effectively managing fire and hazardous vegetative fuels and to bolster collaboration and communication among the various agencies and organizations who manage fire in Southeast Nebraska.
 Lancaster County lies within the upland tallgrass prairie vegetation zone.
 Agriculture crop fields, hay land, and grazing lands cover much of the county.
-The Bennet Fire Department noted that their greatest concerns are the speed that a fire might spread and structures in the fire's path, specifically the chief expressed concern about "acreage subdivisions" and said that most developments, including one in the Village of Bennet, only have one way in and out.
+The Hickman VFD identified having adequate numbers of personnel properly trained in wildland fire suppression as their biggest concern.